-This often includes collision insurance, which protects the car in the event of a collision with another vehicle or an object such as a telephone pole or other structure.
+This often includes collision insurance, which protects the car in a collision with another vehicle or an object such as a telephone pole or other structure.
 Comprehensive insurance will also likely be required.
 This covers losses not caused by an accident, such as those caused by theft or fire.
 Purchasing a more comprehensive coverage will result in a higher vehicle insurance premium.

-See our blog: Is it Illegal to Not Have Car Insurance?
+Read Also: Is it Illegal to Not Have Car Insurance?

 Wondering What To Do After You’ve Crashed a Leased Car?
 Call Gordon & Gordon Right Away!

-If you’ve been involved in a car accident of any kind, including one in a leased vehicle, be sure to contact Gordon & Gordon right away.
+If you’ve been involved in a car accident of any kind, including one in a leased vehicle, be sure to contact the Gordon & Gordon Law Firm right away.
 Our Louisiana car accident attorneys have been helping people in the Shreveport, Bossier, and Mansfield areas for decades, and we can help you too.

-If you have any more questions like “What happens if you crash a leased car?” let us help in answering them.
+Our law firm handles various cases, from car or commercial truck accidents, to dog bites, pedestrian accidents, oilfield accidents, and so much more.
 Give us a call at 318-716-HELP or send us a message about your case to request a consultation at any of our convenient locations in Northwest Louisiana.
 If it’s compassionate legal counsel and peace of mind you’re looking for, get Gordon & Gordon today!